dmbarbour/glas/docs/GlasDesign.md

             | ...
             | Abstract of Key * Tree

 Annotations can 'wrap' or 'unwrap' abstraction nodes based on a matching Key.
-Attempting to observe data without unwrapping it, or attempting to unwrap with the wrong Key, would be a divergence error modulo use of reflection APIs.
+Attempting to observe data without unwrapping it, or attempting to unwrap with the wrong Key, would be a divergence error.
+Some reflection APIs could peek under the hood.
 An optimizer can potentially remove or disable wrap/unwrap annotations when it can be locally proven safe, giving us some benefits of static analysis.

 We can further constrain manipulation of abstract data: 'linear' data must not be copied or dropped, and 'scoped' data restricts storage and communication.
-In this case, dynamic enforcement might involve a few tag bits per Node, perhaps via packed pointers.
-In general, we could use one bit for linearity and two bits for scope: universal, database, runtime, transaction.
-In this case, database scope forbids transport over remote procedure calls, while runtime scope prevents persistent storage.
+In this case, efficient dynamic enforcement may involve caching a few tag bits per Node (perhaps via packed pointers).
+We don't need much: plain old data vs. linear runtime-scoped data could use just one bit, and (together with algebraic effects) should adequately cover most use cases.

-Support for abstract 'universal' data is possible, but relatively expensive to enforce beyond the remote procedure call horizon.
-We could use encryption and decryption for wrap and unwrap, or allocate read-once variables for linearity.
-To mitigate costs, we might favor 'weak' types at the universal scope to express intentions and resist accidents.
-In that case, the Key might be a GUID or URL.

-*Note:* Holding abstract data in persistent storage can easily hinder schema update.
-We could feasibly restrict abstraction to the runtime and transaction scopes by default.
+*Note:* Intriguingly, specific annotations for data abstraction could be enforced cryptographically, using symmetric or asymmetric keys.
+This would allow for data abstraction to be enforced even in context of remote procedure calls and reflection APIs.
+An optimizer can lazily defer encryption within a runtime or across 'trusted' RPC boundaries.
+However, I doubt this is worth the performance and system flexibility costs in most cases.

 ### Type System